Skip to main content

-This video this strange, blue-smoked drift through London wasn’t made because the world needed it.
+This video is degrading, a blue-smoked drift through London and it wasn’t made because the world needed it.
 It wasn’t made because I needed it either.
-At best, it’s a fragment of a thought; at worst, it’s the digital equivalent of handing someone a jumper they didn’t ask for at Christmas.
+At best, it’s a fragment of a thought; at worst, it’s the digital equivalent of handing someone a jumper they didn’t ask for at Christmas, or getting an upgrade on your computer that you dont need.

 But perhaps that’s precisely why it exists.

-The WHY project is built on the shaky architecture of human questioning the sort of questioning that comes before clarity, before reason, before the socially polished self puts on its armour and steps into the day.
+The WHY project is built on the shaky architecture of human questioning—the sort of questioning that comes before clarity, before reason, before the socially polished self puts on its armor and steps into the day.

 Volume 1 gathers the first collection of these small fractures—repetitions, spirals, soft collapses, and strange openings.